thatavieira/thatavieira/README.md

 - 👋 Hi, I’m Thaís
 - 📚 Systems Analysis and Development student at PUC - Minas
 - 👀 I’m interested learning about technology for automation and agility in work routines
-- 🌱 I’m currently learning about Git, SQL, Python, Javascript, React, C#.
+- 🌱 I’m currently learning about Git, SQL, C#, Javascript, React, Python.
 - 💞️ I’m looking to collaborate on future projects.
 - 📫 How to reach me Linkedin: thais-gurgel